 SUBMISSION REQUIREMENTS for Illustration Module:

-2. Create a single PowerPoint, Keynote, or Google Slides digital presentation.
+1. Create a single PowerPoint, Keynote, or Google Slides digital presentation.
 Scan or photograph your illustrations as hi-res jpegs and insert one piece of artwork per slide.
-Before each artwork slide add an introductory slide with:
+Multiple photos are welcome for artwork that is hard to capture in only one photo.

 -